-Sustainability risks are integrated into the Sub-Fund's investment management process in compliance with the provisions of Article 6 of SFDR.
-As such the investments underlying this Sub-Fund do not take into account the EU criteria for environmentally sustainable economic activities.
+Sustainability risks are integrated into the Sub-Fund's investment management process in compliance with the provisions of SFDR.
+The "do not significant harm" principle, as referred to in article 6 of the Taxonomy Regulation, does not apply to this Sub-Fund since the investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.